Pradip240/IPL-T20-Cricket-Analysis/README.md

-# IPL-T20-Cricket-Analysis
+# IPL_T20_Cricket_Analysis

-This Almabetter Capstone Project is the training project completed by the following members:
+This Almabetter Capstone Project(EDA) is the training project completed by the following members:

 1.Pradip Solanki